 This workshop was organised by SPRITE+, the UK NetworkPlus for Security, Privacy, Identity and Trust in the Digital Economy.
-SPRITE+ is funded until 31 August 2023 by the Engineering and Physical Science Research Council as part of its Digital Economy programme (grant reference EP/S035869/1).
+SPRITE+ is funded until 31 August 2023 under the Engineering and Physical Science Research Council (EPSRC) Digital Security and Resilience Theme (grant reference EP/S035869/1).

 Following the presentations, participants were placed in breakout groups at random for interactive discussion.
 A total of 45 SPRITE+ members attended including researchers from STEM, humanities, arts and social science disciplines and non-academic members from regulators, government departments, businesses and third sector organisations.
 At least 32 individual organisations were represented.

 Participants in breakout rooms were encouraged to discuss relevant issues and add to a virtual notes board.
 The contents of the notes have been transcribed below.
 They have been lightly edited to remove identifying particulars and for clarity.
 Some notes captured an emerging group view and others reflected the views of a single participant.

 Discussion 1: Identifying the key challenges

 Based on the presentations they heard and their own work, participants were asked to identify the most important research questions and key challenges for communicating cyber security.

 - Narrative form assists communication – it is more relatable than other forms?
 NCSC has lots of audiences – some communications have to be general, others have to be targeted at specific groups.

 - How do we adapt narratives to suit different reader groups?
 Are narratives the best way to structure/communicate threats?